OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 estimating the prediction errors using the `quantForestError`, which is also recommended by the authors of the forestError package.
-In practice, because base learners have been fitted using 5-fold Cross-Validation with blocking, they already include out-of-bag samples hence taking out extra OOB samples is probably not required.
+In practice, because base learners have been fitted using 5-fold Cross-Validation with blocking, they are already out-of-bag samples hence taking out extra OOB samples is probably not required, but you can also test this with your own data.

 The `quantForestError` function runs a complete uncertainty assessment and includes both MSPE, bias and upper and lower confidence intervals: